fbpx

 If a person is highly distressed and feeling unsafe or thinks they are a risk to themselves but refuses to go to a public emergency department, you can call:

-• Suicide Call Back Service – 1300 659 467.
-The Suicide Call Back Service is a 24-hour, nationwide service that provides telephone and online counselling to people 15 years and over who are suicidal, caring for someone who is suicidal, bereaved by suicide, and health professionals supporting people affected by suicide.
+• Suicide Call Back Service – Suicide Call Back Service is a free nationwide service providing 24/7 phone and online counselling to people affected by suicide.

 Legal Assistance